 Vehicle Income Tax

-This tax is intended to be collected from commercial transport operators on a quarterly basis.
-Vehicle Income Tax (VIT) is due on the 15th day of the first month of each quarter—specifically, January 15th for the first quarter, April 15th for the second quarter, and so on.
-Upon payment of the VIT, vehicle owners receive a sticker that must be affixed to the front windscreen of their vehicle.
+Vehicle Income Tax (VIT) is collected from commercial transport operators every quarter.
+The tax is due on the 15th day of the first month of each quarter: January 15 for Q1, April 15 for Q2, and so on.
+After paying VIT, vehicle owners receive a sticker.
+They must affix this sticker to the front windscreen of their vehicle.

 Pay As You Earn (PAYE)